-- RSASSA-PSS signing algorithms fail with Java8u261 or later.
-HSM vendors and core Java use different naming conventions for the RSASSA-PSS algorithm. - PingAccess Cloud HSM functionality works in FIPS mode but not in regular mode for Java8u261 and later.
+- 1. RSASSA-PSS signing algorithms fail with Java8u261 or later.
+HSM vendors and core Java use different naming conventions for the RSASSA-PSS algorithm. - 2.
+PingAccess Cloud HSM functionality works in FIPS mode but not in regular mode for Java8u261 and later.

-To bypass the known issues, a user can edit the additional.security.jdk.tls.disabledAlgorithms in the run.properties file.
+If you experience either of these known issues, you can edit the additional.security.jdk.tls.disabledAlgorithms property in the run.properties file to bypass them.
 For more information, see the following example: